-Tier 1- Schoolwide 4.15) Develop a Restorative Practices Whole-School Implementation Guide for schools that is rooted in ⊠Complete ⊠Way of work Practices evidenced-based practices and implementation science. △ way or work Tier 2- Targeted 4.16) Continue offering an Alternative Placement Program (APP) in middle and high schools as an alternative ⊠Complete Interventions and setting for students to serve a suspension, staffed by certified teachers and counselors. ⊠Way of work Disciplinary Alternatives Tier 2- Targeted 4.17) Develop and implement a uniform framework for schools utilizing the Alternative Bell Schedule (ABS or ⊠Complete Interventions and ABC) as an after-school alternative to suspension in order to maximize learning. ⊠Way of work Disciplinary Alternatives Tier 2- Targeted 4.18) Develop and implement an In-School Suspension (ISS) model that includes a uniform framework and ⊠Complete Interventions and maximizes learning. ⊠Way of work Disciplinary Alternatives Tier 2- Targeted 4.19) Ensure that Area superintendents/ Chief continue to participate in the Rethink Discipline district webinars ⊠Complete Interventions and and/or related national, professional development opportunities. ⊠Way of work Disciplinary Alternatives Tier 3- Individualized 4.20) Closely monitor district policy that no more than 10 days of Out-of-School Suspension (OSS) are given for ⊠Complete Support one semester for regular education students and no more than 10 days is given for the entire year for ESE students. ⊠Way of work Tier 3- Individualized 4.21) Ensure procedure is followed that no elementary students are suspended without consulting with Area ⊠Complete Support Superintendents/Chief. ⊠Way of work Tier 3- Individualized 4.22) Ensure procedure is followed that no more than 3 days of In-School Suspension (ISS) or OSS is given for any ⊠Complete Support one infraction without approval from Area superintendents/Chief. ⊠Way of work Tier 1- Schoolwide 4.23) Closely monitor school discipline data to eliminate Out-of-School Suspension (OSS) for non-violent ⊠Complete Practices infractions, such as skipping class/school, missed detentions, excessive tardies, electronic devices, leaving ⊠Way of work school grounds w/o permission or being in an unauthorized location.
+Area of Focus Action Steps Action Status Tier 1- Schoolwide Practices 4.15) Develop a Restorative Practices Whole-School Implementation Guide for schools that is rooted in evidence- based practices and implementation science. ⊠Complete ⊠Way of work Tier 2- Targeted Interventions and Disciplinary Alternatives 4.16) Continue offering an Alternative Placement Program (APP) in middle and high schools as an alternative setting for students to serve a suspension, staffed by certified teachers and counselors. ⊠Complete ⊠Way of work Tier 2- Targeted Interventions and Disciplinary Alternatives 4.17) Develop and implement a uniform framework for schools utilizing the Alternative Bell Schedule (ABS or ABC) as an after-school alternative to suspension in order to maximize learning. ⊠Complete ⊠Way of work Tier 2- Targeted Interventions and Disciplinary Alternatives 4.18) Develop and implement an In-School Suspension (ISS) model that includes a uniform framework and maximizes learning. ⊠Complete ⊠Way of work Tier 2- Targeted Interventions and Disciplinary Alternatives 4.19) Ensure that Area Superintendents/Chiefs continue to participate in the Rethink Discipline district webinars and/or related national, professional development opportunities. ⊠Complete ⊠Way of work Tier 3- Individualized Support 4.20) Closely monitor district policy that no more than 10 days of Out-of-School Suspension (OSS) are given for one semester for regular education students and no more than 10 days is given for the entire year for ESE students. ⊠Complete ⊠Way of work Tier 3- Individualized Support 4.21) Ensure the procedure is followed so that no elementary students are suspended without consulting with Area Superintendents/Chiefs. ⊠Complete ⊠Way of work Tier 3- Individualized Support 4.22) Ensure the procedure is followed that no more than 3 days of In-School Suspension (ISS) or OSS is given for any one infraction without approval from Area Superintendents/Chiefs. ⊠Complete ⊠Way of work Tier 1- Schoolwide Practices 4.23) Closely monitor school discipline data to eliminate Out-of-School Suspension (OSS) for non-violent infractions, such as skipping class/school, missed detentions, excessive tardies, electronic devices, leaving school grounds w/o permission or being in an unauthorized location. ⊠Complete ⊠Way of work